 You can download Windows 10 2004 version ISO from VLSC (Volume Licensing Service Center).

 You will notice that Windows 10 ISO will create a disc drive that you can use to access contents.
-Select the all contents and copy to a folder.
+Select all contents and copy them to a folder.

 Import Windows 10 operating system image